Tamra Judge Reveals She And Husband Eddie Are Talking About Having A Baby

 Tamra Judge and her husband Eddie are considering adding a kid to their family.
-The Real Housewives of Orange County stars made the surprising announcement on Saturday after one person asked the 52-year-old reality star if they wanted to have a baby together, according to OK Magazine.
+The Real Housewives of Orange County stars made the surprising announcement on Saturday after someone asked the 52-year-old reality star if they wanted to have a baby together, according to OK Magazine.

 “If you were able to, would you have another baby with your hubby?” asked a fan on her Instagram story.